jonthysell/HawKeys/README.md

 HawKeys is a small application to make it easy to insert the proper Unicode characters for the [ʻokina](http://www.olelo.hawaii.edu/olelo/puana/okina.php) and [kahakōs](http://www.olelo.hawaii.edu/olelo/puana/kahako.php) used in the Hawaiian language.

-HawKeys requires .NET 2.0 and should work on Windows XP SP3 and later.
+HawKeys should work on any Windows machine from Windows XP SP3 onward.

 ## Installation ##

 ### Microsoft Store Version (Windows 10+) (Recommended) ###

-HawKeys is available on the Microsoft Store.
+HawKeys is available on the Microsoft Store for Windows 10 and 11.

 1. Get the latest version from: https://www.microsoft.com/en-us/p/hawkeys/9nh9633zwkbp
 2. Run HawKeys from the Start Menu